thinkclay/rails_admin_place_field/README.md

 # Rails Admin Place Field

-rails_admin_place_field is a gem that works with [rails_admin](https://github.com/sferik/rails_admin) to provide an easy to use Google Maps interface for displaying and setting geographic co-ordinates in a model and then performing lookups for associations to a nearby Google Place or Foursquare Venue
+rails_admin_place_field is a gem that works with [rails_admin](https://github.com/sferik/rails_admin) to provide an easy to use Google Maps interface for displaying and setting geographic coordinates in a model and then performing lookups for associations to a nearby Google Place or Foursquare Venue

 Where a latitude and longitude is set on the model, it is indicated by a marker shown on a Google map centered at the marker.
 The administrator can change the value of these fields by clicking on the desired new location on the map.

 ## Usage

 rails_admin_place_field expects that the model will have two attributes, one for latitude and one for longitude of the point represented.
-To enable rails_admin_place_field, add the following to your `Gemfile`:
+To enable rails_admin_place_field, add the gem to your `Gemfile`.
+I recommend using the git repo until I release a 1.0.0 version of the gem, however, you can add the [RupyGems](https://rubygems.org/gems/rails_admin_place_field) version if you feel so inclined.

 ```ruby
 gem "rails_admin_place_field", :git => "git://github.com/thinkclay/rails_admin_place_field.git"